Albania Holidays – 99 Reasons Why You Should Travel to Albania

 2.The Albanian Riviera

-Albania’s neighbouring countries, like Italy, Croatia, Montenegro and Greece, are famous for their beaches.
+Albania’s neighboring countries, like Italy, Croatia, Montenegro and Greece, are famous for their beaches.
 But Albania’s beaches are more enjoyable, because they are not crowded.
 In Albania, you can still find a perfect white sand beach and have it to yourself all afternoon.
 Some of the hidden beaches, like Monastery Beach, require a hike.
 But when you see the turquoise water and the cliffs surrounding the site, you will realize it worth the effort.
 The Albanian Riviera is an absolute must during your Albania holidays.

 3. Mediterranean Climate

 Albania has a hot and dry summer.
 The summer temperature at the coast is usually between 30-32 °C. The sea water is a nice temperature for swimming, usually between 20-23 °C in the summer.
 However, Albania has many peaks and mountains, where the temperature is lower.
 Please remember to bring some warmer clothes on your Albania holidays.
 Because the mountain destinations, like the Llogara Pass, Mount Dajti or the Albanian Alps may be colder.

 Albania holidays are cheap.
 Touristic attractions are low in price.
 A visit to the UNESCO heritage site Apollonia for instance, costs 300 LEK = 2.40 EUR.
 Moreover, hotel stays are very affordable.
 You can stay in a hotel the biggest beach destinations in August for as little as 30 Euros per night.
 Furthermore, foods and drinks are extremely low in price and usually very fresh.
 A cup of coffee is only 150 LEK = 1.20 EUR.